 Many companies mess up by purchasing bug tracking and task management systems that are overly complex.
 What happens?
 Most of the features go underused, or worse, teams are so turned off by the challenge of learning an overly complicated system that they give up, and don’t bother using it.
 Instead, they revert back to bad habits and the issue tracking process suffers.

 In our bug tracking workflow, there are only 13 statuses.
-A bug moves from being ‘Open’, meaning it’s literally just been flagged as an issue all the way down the funnel until it’s either closed, fixed, found to be a duplicate or put on hold.
+A software bug moves from being ‘Open’, meaning it’s literally just been flagged as an issue all the way down the funnel until it’s either closed, fixed, found to be a duplicate or put on hold.
 That’s it, and that’s the simplest yet effective bug tracking solution we’ve found to keep product teams on track.

 When it’s all said and done, best practices act the foundation to building a solid, repeatable, easily adopted bug tracking workflow.
 In order to bring your bug tracking process to life, you need to choose an issue management system that gives you everything you need to get your workflow off the ground...and only that.
 When evaluating a bug tracking tool, ask the following three questions: